bittersweet-coffee/ch.bfh.bti7081.s2018.black/docs/diary.md

 ### Action Items

-* Interview regarding additiction with a doctor
+* Interview regarding addiction with a doctor

 # TODO